Flame442/FlameCogs/README.md

 This command is only usable by the server owner and bot owner.
 This value is server specific.

+**`[p]battleshipset thread [value]`**
+Set if a thread should be created per-game to contain game messages.
+Defaults to `False`.
+This command is only usable by the server owner and bot owner.
+This value is server specific.

 ## Deepfry

 This cog lets you deepfry and nuke images.
 It has a configurable chance to deepfry any image posted automatically and users can choose to deepfry or nuke images.